Azure-Samples/azureml-basic-workshop/README.md

 The AzureML docs and samples will help you figure out syntax.
 The scenario has been tested and you’ll see that the product is pretty good overall.
 Things are not consistent and some experiences are still rough.
 With the exception of some internal private preview features, this is what our customers see.

 This is hands-on and not a demo or tour of the product.
 The knowledge required of python, Linux, AzureML and Azure is minimal.
 There are some hints below to point you in the right direction.
 Search the Web, read docs and samples, and reach out to team members for help if you get stuck.
+Write down issues you find, file bugs or edit the docs and samples.
+This workshop is to learn and improve our customer expereince.

 ## 0. Getting Started